darthjee/arstotzka/README.md

 - json: Method that contains the hash to be parsed (`:json` by default)
 - path: Path where to find the sub hash that contains the key (empty by default)
 - type: Type that the value must be cast into ([TypeCast](#typecast))
+- before: method to be ran on result before any wrapping

 ## TypeCast
 The type casting, when the option `type` is passed, is done through the `Arstotzka::TypeCast` which can